rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Custom Websites Built for Growth — Not Just Looks

-Most small business sites don’t bring enough calls or leads.
-As a Utah website design & local SEO company, I focus on clean, modern design that’s fast and mobile‑friendly, with clear calls to action so visitors contact you.
-Simple monthly plans keep it affordable and hands‑off.
+A lot of small business websites look fine, but they don’t bring in many calls or leads.
+I build clean, modern sites that load fast, work great on phones, and make it obvious what to do next (call, text, or send a message).
+My monthly plans keep things simple and affordable.

 ### Local SEO: What’s Included